Advice On Everyday Workplace Issues

 Great behaviour in business is not about being proper and playing nice at any cost.
 It's about being respectful while being authentic and honest in your dealings with others so that business gets conducted in an efficient and productive manner.

-First-hand insight into a multitude of corporate situations is necessary before anyone can successfully counsel others in business.
-Over the years, I've held various positions in some of the largest companies as a leader, manager, career counselor, trainer, and human resources professional.
-I've been asked to mentor, guide, train and counsel dozens of teams and hundreds of professionals.
+First-hand insight into a multitude of corporate situations is necessary before anyone can successsfully counsel others in business.
+Over the years, I've held various positions in some of the largest companies as a senior leader, manager, career counselor, trainer, and human resources professional.
+I have mentored, guided, trained and counselled dozens of teams and hundreds of professionals.
 I continue to do so with the same passion.

-Following are just a few of the questions I receive weekly that are of concern to people working at any level in any area of business.
+Following are a few of the many questions I receive monthly that are of concern to people working at any level in any area of business.

 Frequently Asked Questions